Forgo the bulk and up your everyday carry game with the best minimalist wallets available.

 Leather wallets are also dynamic in their appearance and feel.
 The material grows softer and more supple over time, and any scratches or wear marks give the wallet more character.

 If you’re considering a leather wallet, try to find one with a good vegetable dye and opt for a lighter color.
-The leather will darken over time as it is exposed to elements and the oils on your skin.
+The leather will darken over time as it is exposed to the elements and the oils on your skin.
 The result is an antique-looking patina that constantly changes and develops over time.

 RFID stands for Radio Frequency Identification.
 If your card is equipped with RFID, you can use it to tap or wave your card near a reader to make a purchase.
 This allows you to make transactions in seconds.

 An RFID card never has to leave your hand, so there’s no chance of you forgetting your card in the reader.
 If you’re not sure whether or not your card is RFID-enabled, look for a symbol that resembles a Wi-Fi symbol turned on its side.